 The most common approach to recognition of gait is the analysis of trajectory information derived from features of the walking body.
-In [13], the curvature trajectory of positions on a stick figure representation was examined using the Fourier transform to recognize cyclic walking motion.
 The frequency-based approach of [9] examined the phase relationships of periodic elements for the task of person identification from walking.
 Also addressing identification, [10] used the spatio-temporal braided patterns of the legs within the XYT volume to detect walking, and then extracted features of the pattern to identify individuals.
-To distinguish children from adults, [4] used correlated stridebased properties of their spatio-temporal walking styles for classification.
+To distinguish children from adults, [5] used correlated stride-based properties of their spatio-temporal walking styles for classification.
 Additionally, [2] incorporated a sequence of body signature skeletons into an HMM framework to determine a posture transition path for recognition.

-Certain types of motion recognition can benefit from a model-based tracking pre-processor, but there are situations where direct motion recognition (with no part tracking) is applicable [5].
+Certain types of motion recognition can benefit from a model-based tracking pre-processor, but there are situations where direct motion recognition with no part tracking is applicable (e.g., [4]).
 In [11], the periodic motion of pixels (as created from walking) was analyzed throughout a sequence using Fourier techniques.
 Another image-based periodicity approach is described in [3], where time-frequency analysis of a self-similarity measure between images in a sequence was used to detect and characterize periodic (walking) motion.
 In [7], individual walkers were recognized by combining an Eigenspace transformation and a Fisher Linear Discriminate function on background-subtracted silhouettes.